 Leake holds Cardinals scoreless for bulk of game, but Mariners bullpen implodes in 5-run ninth

 There were enough splashes of red throughout the ballpark, and a lively enough visiting section, that it could have resembled a home game at Busch Stadium, but it’s been quite some time since Mike Leake wore Cardinals red.
-His energy Wednesday night instead came from the Seattle Mariners dugout he’s been a steady piece of for the past two seasons.
+He had plenty of energy pitching against his former team Wednesday night, but it was for a Mariners team he’s been a steady piece of for the past two seasons.

-Facing his former team for the first time since being traded to the Mariners in 2017, Leake made one of the better starts of his career in front of a crowd of 31,878, and held the Cardinals scoreless for seven-plus innings.
-But, ultimately, it wasn’t enough for the Mariners in a 5-2 loss at T-Mobile Park.
+Facing the Cardinals for the first time since being traded to Seattle in 2017, Leake made one of the better starts of his career in front of a crowd of 31,878, and held the Cardinals scoreless for seven-plus innings.
+But, ultimately, it wasn’t enough in a deflating 5-2 loss at T-Mobile Park.

-Leake worked 7 2/3 innings, didn’t allow a run despite St. Louis scattering five hits, or a walk, and matched a season-high with seven strikeouts.
-The Mariners didn’t allow a run through the first eight innings.
-But, it all came crashing down in the final frame, when relievers Austin Adams and Roenis Elias combined to allow a decisive five runs, wiping away what Leake had put together the innings before.
+Leake worked 7 2/3 innings, didn’t allow a run despite St. Louis scattering five hits across his outing, didn’t allow a walk, and matched a season-high with seven strikeouts.
+The Mariners collectively didn’t allow a run through the first eight innings.
+But, it all crashed down in the final frame, when relievers Austin Adams and Roenis Elias combined to allow a decisive five runs, wiping away what Leake had put together the innings before.

+“Getting the last three outs were a struggle tonight,” Mariners manager Scott Servais said.
+“Mike Leake threw the ball great.
+They were very aggressive against him early in counts, and he was able to get deep in the ballgame.
+Outstanding effort by him.
+We had the lead there, felt good about it.

+“Austin has probably been one of the best right-handed relievers in the game over the last three or four weeks, but just couldn’t finish them off. … Disappointing, because we did play a very good ballgame.”

+“I thought he had him struck out on the 2-2 pitch,” Servais said.
+“My catcher believes it was strike three, which changes some things, obviously (in that case) it’s two outs, first and second, but that didn’t happen.
+Walked O’Neill then brought in Elias to flip around (Dexter) Fowler.
+They were able to find some holes, hit some balls and get some big hits.”

-Mariners manager Scott Servais then turned to Elias, who has often functioned as Seattle’s closer this season, to try to preserve Leake’s spectacular start.
-He had Dexter Fowler down 0-2, but gave up an RBI single to right that scored Martinez.
-Yadier Molina’s sac fly to left then tied it, despite rookie Dylan Moore trying to throw down Goldschmidt at the plate.
+Servais turned to Elias, who has often functioned as Seattle’s closer this season, to try to preserve Leake’s start.
+He had Fowler down 0-2, but gave up an RBI single to right that scored Martinez.
+Yadier Molina’s sac fly to left then tied it, despite rookie Dylan Moore trying to throw down Goldschmidt at the plate for the final out after making a leaping catch.
+But, the throw was just wide of catcher Tom Murphy.

+“I overran it just a little bit,” Moore said.
+“It was hit a little bit harder than I thought.
+I kind of had to jump and adjust, and by the time I got my feet back under me and threw, it was on line until the very end.”

 The game got out of hand the next at-bat, when pinch hitter Tommy Edman crushed a three-run homer into the Mariners bullpen in left.
 Moore tried to leap the wall, but it was too far gone.
 The hoard of St. Louis fans roared, the Cardinals dugout cleared, and Leake was left without a decision in his first scoreless outing of the season.